terraform-aws-modules/terraform-aws-iam/examples/iam-user/README.md

 # AWS IAM User Example

-Configuration in this directory creates an IAM user with a random password, a pair of IAM access/secret keys and uploads IAM SSH public key.
+Configuration in this directory creates an IAM user with a random password, a pair of IAM access/secret keys, uploads IAM SSH public key, and demonstrates inline policy creation.
 User password and secret key is encrypted using public key of keybase.io user named `test`.

 # Usage